pydata/xarray/doc/data-structures.rst

     xray.DataArray(data)

-As you can see, dimension names and index coordinates, which label tick marks along each dimension, are always present.
+As you can see, dimensions and coordinate arrays corresponding to each dimension are always present.
 This behavior is similar to pandas, which fills in index values in the same way.

 The data array constructor also supports supplying ``coords`` as a list of ``(dim, ticks[, attrs])`` pairs with length equal to the number of dimensions: